CirclesUBI/circles-sdk/README.md

 The Circles SDK is a library that allows you to interact with the Circles protocol.
 It supports version 1 and 2 of the Circles contracts.

+*Warning: This library is in a very early development stage.
+Things are broken and the api surface is pretty much WIP.*

 ## Build
 Currently, there are no npm packages, so you must build the SDK yourself if you want to use it.
+If you want to run a local environment with anvil, see the section *Run locally*.

 ### Prerequisites
 Make sure you have all the following prerequisites properly installed: